Install XQual Server

 Please contact Oracle if you wish to to purchase/install an Oracle Database edition.

-On a Windows server, you can use MySql, MariaDb or SQL Server.
+On a Windows server, you can use MySql, MariaDb or SQL Server (less advised).

-Starting from XStudio v1.2, MySQL 5.0.3 is the minimum version required but more recent versions are preferred.
+Starting from XQual v1.2, MySQL 5.0.3 is the minimum version required but more recent versions are preferred.

 • Download the MySQL Database Server from http://dev.mysql.com/downloads/mysql or directly from our own repository MySql 5.6.25.0 for Windows 32bits/64bits